laravel/nova-docs/2.0/metrics/defining-metrics.md

 }
 ```

-:::danger MTD / QTD / YTD Range Keys
+:::danger TODAY / MTD / QTD / YTD Range Keys

-You may customize these ranges to suit your needs; however, if you are using the built-in "Month To Date", "Quarter To Date", or "Year To Date" ranges, you should not change their keys.
+You may customize these ranges to suit your needs; however, if you are using the built-in "Today", "Month To Date", "Quarter To Date", or "Year To Date" ranges, you should not change their keys.
 :::

 ### Manually Building Value Results